mcnalu/linuxvoice-stockmarket/README.md

 This code was written for a tutorial that appeared in [Linux Voice](http://linuxvoice.com) issue 14.

+To build it I used netbeans and created a project with the src directory specified as the location of the source code.
+It should be straightforward using any java-capable IDE, or even on the command line if you know how to use javac.

 Some points to note:

 - it was developed and tested under Java 1.7, but shouldn't be too fussy about